jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/README.md

 # GeoCoding-addresses-for-Tel-Aviv-municipality
 The purpose of this code is to append X Y coordinates in 2039 grid (Israel TM Grid) for an address in the city of Tel Aviv.

-The Input - an Excel table that has a field of an address in Tel Aviv in Hebrew that includes a street name and a house number.
+The Input - an Excel table that has a field of an address in Tel Aviv (Hebrew) that includes a street name and a house number.
-The Output - an Excel table and an SHP file of the same Input table plus fields of X Y and a and a match percentage field.
+The Output - an Excel table and an SHP file of the same Input table plus fields of X Y with a match percentage field from the API of the address layer of Tel Aviv municipality.

-The code is written in Python and includes the use of tkinter, arcpy and FuzzyWuzzy packages.
+The code is written by Python and includes the use of tkinter, arcpy, FuzzyWuzzy and more packages.

 Before running this code, make sure that:
 1. ArcGIS Pro version 2.5 or higher is installed on your computer.